rmgirardin/mouse-bot/README.md

 - /rules
     - tells you to visit the `#rules` channel
 - /convert
-    - Converts the percent amount to damage in raids
+    - Can convert the percent amount to damage in raids (must include the word 'percent' or '%' to work)
+    - Can convert the amount of damage you need to do to a percent value
-    - Only works for all of the phases of Rancor Tier 7 right now.
+    - Only works for all of the phases of Rancor Tier 7 right now

 ## To-Do